Elvis (1968 TV program): Release and reception

-The special's final running time was 50 minutes, edited from four hours of taping.
-Presley was satisfied with the result.
-Singer Presents...Elvis aired on December 3, 1968, at 9 p.m.
-Eastern Time.
-It placed first in the Nielsen television ratings for the week ending on December 8, displacing Rowan & Martin's Laugh-In, which dropped to the second position.
+The special's final running time was fifty minutes, edited from four hours of taping; Presley was satisfied with the result.
+Singer Presents...Elvis aired five months later on Tuesday, December 3, at 9 p.m.
+EST. It placed first in the Nielsen television ratings for the week ending on December 8, displacing Rowan & Martin's Laugh-In (also on NBC), which dropped to the second position.
 Forty-two percent of the total television audience viewed it, making it the most-watched show of the season.
 The special's soundtrack was released shortly afterward.
 It reached number eight on Billboard's Top LPs chart, and by July 1969, it was certified gold.
 The special was shown in the United Kingdom on 31 December 1969 on BBC2 under the title The Fabulous Elvis.

 In his review for The New York Times, critic Robert Shelton wrote: "Parts of the hour program were unbelievably stagey, but other parts were believably effective and natural glimpses of one of the pop-culture phenomenons of the century at work where he works best, in music. ...
 What this special points out is that this charismatic performer was at his best 10 years ago, but he hasn't lost his grip on the best music he had to offer then.
 Today's rock generation will, more than likely, ask that the real, early Presley stand up."

-Despite calling Presley's films "atrocities," a Chicago Tribune reviewer wrote that "it's great to have the old Elvis back" and characterized the performance as "dynamic, compelling, incredibly sensual."
+Despite calling Presley's films "atrocities", a Chicago Tribune reviewer wrote that "it's great to have the old Elvis back" and characterized the performance as "dynamic, compelling, incredibly sensual".

 The Los Angeles Times deemed Presley's performance "anticlimactic" in comparison to other rock-and-roll acts of the time.
 The review assured that Presley "managed to sustain the hour very well" but that "some of the magic was gone, diminished."

 The Philadelphia Inquirer wrote: "What separates real from ersatz stars is the quality of excitement, and this Presley generated generously whether singing, swinging, chatting with sidemen and an ecstatic audience or pacing restlessly like a caged animal."

-The Associated Press praised the set design as well as Presley's appearance that felt "sort of like old times."
+The Associated Press praised the set design as well as Presley's appearance that felt "sort of like old times".

 A review by the Newspaper Enterprise Association published in the El Paso Herald-Post held that the special showcased a renewed and "more mature" Presley.

 The Daily Tar Heel published a favorable review of the special, remarking on the change since Presley's heyday, declaring: "Elvis still has magic."

 The Ottawa Journal praised Presley while noting that he delivered a calmer stage presence compared to that of his early days.
-The reviewer lamented the editing of the program and the selection of the "cage-like stage" in which Presley appeared to pace "not at ease."
+The reviewer lamented the editing of the program and the selection of the "cage-like stage" in which Presley appeared to pace "not at ease".

-The Guardian defined the performances by Presley as "marvellous stuff, performed with a faint hint of self-mockery" but lamented the inclusion of choreography and "ludicrous choral throbs."
+The Guardian defined the performances by Presley as "marvellous stuff, performed with a faint hint of self-mockery" but lamented the inclusion of choreography and "ludicrous choral throbs".